Skip to main content

 Cross-AZ data transfer within AWS incurs higher costs compared to intra-AZ data transfer.
 According to AWS, “For data transferred between a Local Zone and an Availability Zone within the same AWS Region, "in" to and "out" from Amazon EC2 in the Local Zone” data is charged at $0.01/GB for both transfer in and transfer out.
 Transferring data between AZs requires more network bandwidth compared to transferring data within the same AZ.
 This additional bandwidth consumption contributes to higher costs.

 In the provided cross-AZ report, you can view all cross-AZ traffic along with flow size and estimated cost.
-The Destination Address column shows exactly where the traffic is flowing.
+The Peer Availability Zone ID column shows exactly where the traffic is flowing.
+You can see both the source and peer AZs along with the associated source and peer resources.

 Sample Network Flow Report with all cross-AZ traffic